johnaohara/horreum.hyperfoil.github.io/docs/user_management.md

 * protected: available to all authenticated users that have the `viewer` role (see below)
 * private: available only to users who 'own' this data - those who have the team role.

-In addition to these 3 levels, each item defines a random 'token': everyone who knows this token can read the record.
+In addition to these 3 levels, runs and schemas can have a 'token' (randomly generated string): everyone who knows this token can read the record.
+This token is reset any time the restriction level changes.

-This token should be reset any time the restriction level changes.
+Tests can have tokens, too: you can have arbitrary number of tokens, each with a subset of read, modify and upload privileges.

 ## Users and roles